Trey Wingo

-Hal Chapman Wingo III (/ˈwɪŋɡoʊ/; born September 19, 1963), known as Trey Wingo, is the former co-host of ESPN Golic and Wingo, SportsCenter, and NFL Live.
+Hal Chapman "Trey" Wingo III (/ˈwɪŋɡoʊ/; born September 19, 1963) is an American former co-host of ESPN Golic and Wingo, SportsCenter, and NFL Live.
 He has previously served as host of the Women's NCAA basketball tournament.

-Biography

 Early life

-Wingo is the son of Hal Wingo, founding editor of People magazine.
+Wingo is the son of Hal Wingo II, founding editor of People magazine.
 He grew up in Greenwich, Connecticut, where he attended high school with Steve Young, and attended Baylor University, where he was a member of the Phi Delta Theta fraternity.
 He graduated in 1985 with a bachelor's degree in communications.

+Broadcasting career

-Pre-ESPN career (1987–1997)
+Pre-ESPN career

-Wingo began his career with NBC News at Sunrise in New York City.
-He worked as a sports director at WMGC-TV in Binghamton, New York, from 1988 to 1990; at WFMZ-TV in Allentown, Pennsylvania; at WICZ-TV in Binghamton; and at KSDK-TV in St. Louis, Missouri, from 1991 to 1997.
+Wingo was a page for NBC based at their Rockefeller Center headquarters, where he worked on shows like Late Night with David Letterman and Saturday Night Live.
+He remained at the network, producing sports for NBC News at Sunrise before moving upstate to Binghamton, where he was sports director at WMGC-TV and WICZ-TV.
+He also worked at WFMZ-TV in Allentown, Pennsylvania; and KSDK in St. Louis, Missouri.
+He would return to national work in the fall of 1997 when joining ESPN.

 ESPN (1997–2020)

 Wingo was the play-by-play announcer for the Arena Football League on ESPN with Mark Schlereth.
 With Bob Ley he appeared on the lone September 11, 2001, segment of SportsCenter to announce that there would be no NFL games played that week.

 He hosted NFL Primetime, which airs after Monday Night Football; NFL Live; and Who's No. 1?.
 On November 27, 2017, he became the co-host of the ESPN Radio morning show with Mike Golic, replacing Mike Greenberg upon the latter's departure for Get Up!, a new ESPN television show.

 Wingo lent his voice and likeness to the video games ESPN NFL 2K5, in which he can be unlocked as a free agent; NFL Head Coach, in which he can be seen hosting a virtual NFL Live show; and NFL Tour, in which he serves as the play-by-play voice.
 He has also appeared in a campaign for the RW Sport luxury collection by Swiss watchmaker Raymond Weil.
-On September 4, 2020 it was announced Wingo left ESPN.
+On September 4, 2020, it was announced Wingo left ESPN.